 Women over the age of 50 ( that’s me!) struggle with insomnia more as there is such a shift in our sex hormones.
 Progesterone, which is made predominantly by the ovaries, placenta, and then the adrenal glands. has a calming, sedative effect that promotes good sleep via GABA receptors; therefore, as progesterone drops when we cease menstruation there is a correlation to newer levels of anxiety (or things seem to just annoy you faster) both the quality and quantity of sleep is compromised.

-To understand how progesterone impacts mood and sleep, it is important to note that progesterone is, to high-degree, metabolized (broken down) to allopregnanolone (ALLO on the stress infographic) which can cross the blood-brain barrier and act as an agonist on the GABA-A receptor complex in the brain eliciting calming effects.
+To understand how progesterone impacts mood and sleep, it is important to note that progesterone is, to high-degree, metabolised (broken down) to allopregnanolone (ALLO on the stress infographic) which can cross the blood-brain barrier and act as an agonist on the GABA-A receptor complex in the brain eliciting calming effects.